 Some travel cards, even those that are not co-branded by a specific hotel chain or airline, will offer increased rewards with certain companies.

-Check the card issuer’s website to see who they partner with, and compare the list with those vendors you prefer.
+Check the card issuer’s website to see the card’s partners, and compare the list with those vendors you prefer.
 If you don’t have a preference, look for airlines that fly out of your city, or for cards that have a number of different partners.

-Are you still not sure if a travel credit card is right for you and have lingering questions?
-Here are the answers to common questions you might have:
+Are you still not sure if a travel credit card is right for you?
+Here are the answers to common questions you might have.

 What credit score do I need to get a travel rewards credit card?

-Here’s a breakdown of credit score ranges, according to credit reporting agency Experian:
+Here’s a breakdown of FICO credit score ranges:

 - Very Good: 740-799